 \section{Limitations}

-Our framework relies on distilled trajectories from strong models like DeepSeek-V3 and Qwen2.5-32B, yet the fine-tuned 7B model does not fully replicate their performance.
-Rather than indicating a ceiling, this gap highlights opportunities to further enhance small models—potentially through architectural extensions, better training objectives, or reinforcement-based learning from distillation feedback.

-In addition, the multi-agent structure introduces a wide design space for fine-tuning, as each agent has a distinct role and optimization goal.
-While we adopted a uniform tuning recipe across agents, this modularity also enables targeted specialization and co-training strategies in future work, suggesting that more adaptive tuning could unlock even greater performance.
+Our framework relies on distilled trajectories from strong models such as DeepSeek-V3 and Qwen2.5-32B, yet the fine-tuned 7B model does not fully replicate their performance.
+Rather than indicating a hard performance ceiling, this gap highlights opportunities to further enhance small models, potentially through architectural extensions or improved training objectives.
+In addition, the multi-agent structure introduces a broad design space for fine-tuning, as each agent has a distinct role and optimization objective.
+While we adopt a uniform tuning recipe across agents in this work, more adaptive tuning could further improve performance.